 Food Is Crucial To Rejuvenate Your Bones (But Your Doctor Will Never Tell You That!)

 It is really so simple – food is intended to nourish and build your bones, but the Establishment continues to ignore this basic fact (most likely because foods are not patentable).

 You probably noticed that many of the foods in the list above are acidifying.
 It’s easy to assume that acidifying foods are “bad” by default, but that’s not so.
-In fact, some acidifying foods contain many important nutrients and are easily included in the 80% alkaline, 20% acidifying balance recommended in the Save Our Bones Program.
+In fact, some acidifying foods contain many important nutrients and are easily included in the 80% alkaline, 20% acidifying balance recommended in the Osteoporosis Reversal Program.

 Foods not only contain vital nutrients.
 They also have specific effects on the body, like the anti-inflammatory action of the ones in today’s list.
 Some foods also help cleanse the body of toxins and boost liver and kidney function, and can “kick-start” your body’s ability to flush out toxins – including osteoporosis drugs.